chuckreynolds/WPFBOGP/readme.txt

 * Changed: Updated the screenshot to reflect new admin settings page look
 * Changed: Brand new look for the plugin page banner and I added the square icon for plugin search.
 Added appropriate sizes for retina as well
 * Fixed: Improved UTF-8 description extracting for non-english sites - props -> @garex
+* Fixed: Stopped any output from RSS feeds and 404. no need. just cleaning up.
 * Fixed: Undefined index notice on checkbox setting
 * Fixed: Code cleanup / refactoring